nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [p3r.one: Delete namespace stuck in Terminating State](https://www.p3r.one/delete-terminating-namespace/)
 - [loft.sh: Multi-Tenant Kubernetes Clusters: Challenges and Useful Tooling](https://loft.sh/blog/multi-tenant-kubernetes-clusters-challenges-and-useful-tooling)
 - [infracloud.io: Introduction to Multi-Tenancy in Kubernetes](https://www.infracloud.io/blogs/multi-tenancy-kubernetes/)
+- [redhat.com: Kubernetes architecture: How to use hierarchical namespaces for multiple tenants](https://www.redhat.com/architect/kubernetes-hierarchical-namespaces) Hierarchical namespaces make it easier to manage individual tenants' permissions and capabilities in a multi-tenant Kuberentes architecture.

 ##### Creating Users
 * [cloudhero.io](https://cloudhero.io/creating-users-for-your-kubernetes-cluster) Creating Users for your Kubernetes Cluster.
 Learn how to use x509 certificates to authenticate users in your cluster.